jplusplus/rsf-index-2015/src/assets/markdown/insights/perspectives-other-indicators-en.md

 ---
 slug: perspectives-other-indicators
 title: How the Press Freedom Index correlates with other indicators
-description: Oil exports, per capita GDP, economic stability... is there a correlation between such economic indicators and a country’s ranking in the Reporters Without Borders World Press Freedom Index?
+description: "Oil exports, per capita GDP, economic stability... is there a correlation between such economic indicators and a country’s ranking in the Reporters Without Borders World Press Freedom Index?
 Are media freedom and independence linked to economic development?
-This year, Reporters Without Borders takes a look.
+This year, Reporters Without Borders takes a look."
 lang: en
 picture: http://fr.rsf.org/IMG/jpg/correlations.jpg
 ---